keu/docs/astro/manage-workspaces.md

 Workspaces are collections of Deployments that can all be accessed by a specific group of users.
 You can use Workspaces to group Deployments that all share a trait.
 For example, you can create one Workspace that stores all of your production pipelines and another Workspace that stores all of your development pipelines.

+## Create a Workspace

 :::info

-Workspace management can only be completed by users with an Organization-level role.
+Workspaces can be created only by users with an [Organization-level](user-permissions.md#organization-roles) role.

 :::

-## Create a Workspace

 To create a Workspace, click the **Add Workspace** button from the **Overview** tab.